-Upon the Companies' emergence from the Chapter 11 Cases, they will apply fresh start accounting.
+The Companies will apply fresh start accounting when they emerge from the Chapter 11 Cases.
 As a result, book value of the Debtors' long-lived assets and the related depreciation and amortization schedules, among other things, will likely be different from what is reflected in the Debtors' historical financial statements and may be different from what is reflected in the Financial Projections.
 Following the Companies' emergence from the Chapter 11 Cases, certain information reflecting the Companies' results of operations and financial condition will not be comparable to that for historical periods prior to emergence from the Chapter 11 Cases.